mrjfalk/MyRecipes/PrivacyPolicy.md

-# Developers Toolbox Privacy Policy
+# Recipe Collection Privacy Policy

 ## Personal information
 This application does not collect or transmit any user's personally identifiable information.
 No personal information is used, stored, secured or disclosed by services this application works with.